cloudify-cosmo/getcloudify.org/guide/3.1/plugin-vsphere.md

 ---

-{%summary%}
+# Description

-This section describes how to use vSphere based infrastructure in your services and applications.
+The vSphere plugin allows users to use a vSphere based infrastructure for deploying services and applications.
-{%endsummary%}

 {% note %}
 This page relates to a commercial add-on to Cloudify which is not open source.
 If you'd like to give it a test drive contact us using the feedback button on the right.